FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/tlvclear.md

     "weight": "3520"
 }<span id="tlvclear"></span>

-###
+### tlvclear

 #### CFTCAT, CFTCOM FILE

 \[ TLVCLEAR = { 0...100
 } \]

 Fill level below which an alert ceases.
 This value is a percentage of filling, where 0% indicates the file is empty and 100% that it is full.
-Overall, the TLV parameters enable {{< TransferCFT/componentshortname  >}} to issue alerts when a critical CAT or COM threshold is reached.
+Overall, the TLV parameters enable Transfer CFT{{< TransferCFT/componentshortname  >}} to issue alerts when a critical CAT or COM threshold is reached.

 This